Best Attendee Engagement Tools for Event Organizers

 Choosing the right tools depends on what kind of engagement you're trying to create and where in the attendee journey you most want to drive participation.

-Event Apps
+Event apps

 A purpose-built event app is typically the most comprehensive attendee engagement tool available.
-Modern event apps combine multiple engagement functions in a single interface:
+Modern event apps combine multiple engagement functions in a single interface.

-Programme and scheduling: Personalised schedules with session reminders reduce friction and help attendees make the most of the programme.
+Personalised schedules with session reminders reduce friction and help attendees make the most of the programme.
 Pre-schedule building before the event creates commitment.
+Match-based networking, opt-in profile visibility, and in-app messaging make peer-to-peer connections easier — and for professional conferences, the networking experience is often the primary differentiator.

-Networking and Matchmaking Platforms
+Networking and matchmaking platforms

 For professional events where peer networking is a primary value proposition, dedicated networking platforms may offer more sophisticated functionality than a general event app's networking module.

-The best implementations are initiated by a push notification sent as the session ends, linking directly to a two or three question form.
+Micro-surveys triggered immediately after sessions capture the most accurate sentiment data.
+Tools in this category typically offer short rating scales, an NPS-style question, and an open-text comment option.
+The best implementations push a notification as the session ends, linking directly to a two or three question form.
 Completion rates drop significantly with each additional question.

-Choosing the Right Combination
+Choosing the right combination

-Get a Demo
+Get a demo